ACM40960/project-Dhiraj-Lala/README.md

 - path_input_video: You can select a different path to play a different video.
 - path_output_video: Path to save the output video file.
 - yolo_classes: List of YOLO class names.
-These can be added or removed based on requirement.
+These can be added or removed based on requirements.
 - enable_track: If set to True, object tracking is enabled; if set to False, it is not.
 - size_of_batch: Batch size for YOLO inference.